 Children will recognise, identify and describe features of their own immediate environment and how they might vary from one another.
-They will be provided with opportunities for hearing and using the language of Geography.
+They will be provided with opportunities to listen to and use the language of Geography.
 They will know the environment is influenced by human activity and show care and concern for their environment, describing some actions which people in their community do to maintain the area they live in.

 Children will begin to use positional and directional language as they play.

-Pupils will begin to understand human and physical geography in different parts of the world.
+They will begin to experiment with simple mapping skills when exploring their learning environment (e.g. locating items/creating a map Pupils will begin to understand human and physical geography in different parts of the world.

-Pupils will use globes, atlases, aerial photographs, plan perspectives and maps.
-They will locate and name the seven continents, five oceans and the four countries and capital cities of the United Kingdom.
+Pupils will use globes, atlases, aerial photographs, plan perspectives and maps (including Digimap).
+They will locate and name the seven continents and five oceans of the world.
+They will identify and name the four countries of the United Kingdom and their capital cities.

-They will begin to categorise, classify and recall the human and physical features, jobs, lifestyles and seasonal weather patterns of different locations around the world.
+They will begin to categorise, classify and recall the human and physical features, jobs, lifestyles, animals and seasonal weather patterns of different locations around the world.
+They will develop a basic understanding of sustainability, farming and importing goods through the exploration of food.
+They will use simple fieldwork and observational skills to study the geography of their school and their local environment.